 A wolf, not a wolf hound.

-Which he adopted it as a puppy.
+Which he adopted as a puppy.

-And what kind of what what colour is the wolf?
+And what kind of, what, what colour is the wolf?

 No.